 - Big Fun: Trevor Strnad.
 Shannon Lucas was also this, and it led to lots of "TBDM = melodic death played by a bunch of hairy fat guys" jokes.
 It seems to be a common phenomenon within the band due to their hard-touring lifestyle and long sedentary periods while on the road, as Brian is also heading here and Alan himself has grown quite chunky; Max has so far averted this by bringing weights and lifting on the road (though he qualifies when bulking), and only time will tell if Brandon manages to avoid this or not.

 - Body Horror: An occasional theme, with "A Selection Unnatural" (about a horribly deformed baby) being one of the more notable examples.

-- Deadly Decadent Court: "Nocturnal", with the court being a secret society of vampires who really want to try and bring about eternal night.
+- Decadent Court: "Nocturnal", with the court being a secret society of vampires who really want to try and bring about eternal night.

 - Also, the cover art for Deflorate.

 - Dude Looks Like a Lady: Brandon Ellis.